 - Assure adequate insurance coverage Decide on your future living arrangements

-- Choose a physician knowledgeable in the medical care of older adults.
+- Choose a doctor knowledgeable in the medical care of older adults.

-- Choose a health care system that facilitates appointments and care for elders.
+- Choose a healthcare system that makes appointments and care for elders easier.

 - Communicate your goals of care to your family and physician.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 11/30/2016...#4013